alexferdg/data-quality-engine/captioning-data-engine/README.md

 All computations were performed on a single `1x A100 SXM4 80GB GPU`.
 As a relevant metrics:

 - When we used CogVLM2-19B to generated the synthetic captions:
-  - Each caption took 1.05 seconds to complete (2h 55min per 10_000 captions).
+  - Each caption took 1.05 seconds to complete (2h 55min per 10,000 captions).
   - Besides, all batches processed for Qdrant DB in 110.95 seconds.
 - When we used InterVL2-8B to generated the synthetic captions:
-  - Each caption took 0.45 seconds to complete (1h 15min per 10_000 captions).
+  - Each caption took 0.45 seconds to complete (1h 15min per 10,000 captions).
   - Besides, all batches processed for Qdrant DB in 116.40 seconds.

-To wrap up, the InterVL2-8B model demonstrated a 57.14% improvement in time efficiency with this setup compared to CogVLM2-19B, along with approximately 17% improvement per threshold at 70%, 80%, and 90% when comparing each model's performance against user-generated captions from the [SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions) .
+To wrap up, the InterVL2-8B model demonstrated a 57.14% improvement in time efficiency with this setup compared to CogVLM2-19B, along with approximately 17% improvement per threshold at 70%, 80%, and 90% when comparing each model's performance against user-generated captions from the [1M SBU Captioned Photo Dataset](https://huggingface.co/datasets/vicenteor/sbu_captions) .

 ## How to use